 Enrollment fee amounts are $46.00 per unit and considered in the student’s budget.
 The BOGW is treated as a financial award and will be posted to the student’s Colleague AIDE screen.

-A student that pays their own enrollment fees and are later determined to be eligible for the BOGW will receive a refund check for their fees.
+A student that pays their own enrollment fees and are later determined to be eligible for the BOGW will need to request reimbursement for the fees that were paid.

 Disbursement Schedule and Method